roataway/api-documentation/README.md

 You can use any MQTT client to subscribe to the topics above and see the live data.
 In these examples we shall use `mosquitto_sub`, distributed with the Mosquitto broker.
 On Debian-based systems you can install it with `sudo apt install mosquitto-clients`.
 Here's how to run it:

-- `mosquitto_sub -h opendata.dekart.com -p 1945 -t telemetry/transport/+` - receive raw telemetry
+- `mosquitto_sub -v -h opendata.dekart.com -p 1945 -t telemetry/transport/+` - receive raw telemetry
-- `mosquitto_sub -h opendata.dekart.com -p 1945 -t telemetry/route/+` - receive route-centric telemetry
+- `mosquitto_sub -v -h opendata.dekart.com -p 1945 -t telemetry/route/+` - receive route-centric telemetry
+- `mosquitto_sub -v -h opendata.dekart.com -p 1945 -t event/route/+` - receive notifications when a vehicle was taken off a route

 You can also try `opendata.dekart.com:1946` for MQTT over plaintext websockets.